simonvic/DayZCommunityOfflineMode/README.md

 You might delete your whole ```Missions``` folder and validate your game files via steam to get the original DayZ files back.

 # Controls:
-* Y (Z for QWERTZ-Keyboard) - Open the COM toolbar menu.
+* U - Open the COM toolbar menu.
-* X - Toggle Autojog/walk/run
+* Numpad 7 - Toggle Autojog/walk/run
-* X + SHIFT - Enable Autorun (Just X to disable it again)
+* Numpad 7 + SHIFT - Enable Autorun (Just X to disable it again)
-* X + CTRL - Enable Autowalk (Just X to disable it again)
+* Numpad 7 + CTRL - Enable Autowalk (Just X to disable it again)
-* END - Teleport at the position you are looking at
+* Numpad 5 - Teleport at the position you are looking at
 * O - Spawn a random infected (Zombies)
 * O + CTRL - Spawn a wolf (Agressive and will fight both players and infected)
 * O + SHIFT - Spawn a random animal
 * R - Reload the weapon and refill the ammo (Infinite ammo)
 * P - Display your current position in the chat and print it to your logfiles (See logfiles section for their location)
 * B - Toggle debug monitor
-* INSERT - Toggle free camera.
-This teleports your player to the position you looked at when turning it off
+* Numpad 1 - Toggle free camera.
+This teleports *does not* your player to the position you looked at when turning it off

 # Object Editor Controls:
 * Click objects to select them.